How to Open a Bank Account in Thailand: A Guide for Foreigners

 To open a bank account in Thailand as a foreigner, you typically need the following documents:

-• Proof of Address: A utility bill or rental agreement can serve as proof of your Thai address.
+- Proof of Address: A utility bill, rental agreement, or TM30 registration can serve as proof of your Thai address.

 Each bank may have slightly different requirements, so it’s advisable to check with the specific branch you intend to visit.